espressif/esp-idf/docs/en/api-reference/peripherals/spi_flash/index.rst

     Instead of going through the cache connected to the SPI0 peripheral, most ``esp_flash_*`` APIs go through other SPI peripherals like SPI1, SPI2, etc. This makes them able to access not only the main flash, but also external (secondary) flash.

-    However, due to limitations of the cache, operations through the cache are limited to the main flash.
-The address range limitation for these operations are also on the cache side.
+    However, due to the limitations of the cache, operations through the cache are limited to the main flash.
+The address range limitation for these operations is also on the cache side.
 The cache is not able to access external flash chips or address range above its capabilities.
 These cache operations include: mmap, encrypted read/write, executing code or access to variables in the flash.

 .. note::